Lazuardis/Optimization/Vision Company - Allocation and Transportation Problem/README FIRST: Getting Started.md

 Note: I strongly urge you to explore more about 'solvers' in the internet if you are just new in this realm.

+## 3. Learning Outcome

+This study case will particularly deep dive in model formulation using Python.
+But specifically you will also gain some insight about doing sensitivity analysis through modifying constraints.
+In Operation Research lingo, you will learn what is called by Dual/Shadow Price, and Allowable Increase.